Pranavjeet-Naidu/ConGo/step_3/README.md

 3. New function `setupUser()` to handle privilege dropping

+4. New functions to handle dropping unnecessary linux capabilities

 ## Security Notes

 - User namespaces provide an additional layer of security